Salomon XA Pro 3D v8

 See the Women's Salomon XA Pro 3D v8 See the Men's Salomon XA Pro 3D v8

 Salomon is one of the biggest and most respected names in outdoor footwear, with an extensive lineup that spans the road running, trail running, and hiking categories.
-The XA Pro 3D, now in its 8th iteration, slots in as a crossover design: a shoe that’s built for technical trail running but that works well for fast-and-light hiking.
+The XA Pro 3D, now in its 8th iteration, slots in as a crossover design: A shoe that’s built for technical trail running but that works well for fast-and-light hiking.
 We put the XA Pro 3D to the test in rugged Patagonia, where it struck us as protective and well cushioned for carrying a pack over long distances but felt overbuilt for running.
 Below we break down the Salomon XA Pro 3D’s performance.
-To see how it stacks up, see our articles on the best hiking shoes and best trail-running shoes.
+To see how it stacks up, see our articles on the best women's hiking shoes and best trail-running shoes.

 Table of Contents

 - What We Like/What We Don't

 - The Competition

 Although designated as a trail runner, many people use the Salomon XA Pro 3D for hiking, and we can see why.
 The tongue and collar feature generous padding that hugs my foot, and the SensiFit system, which extends from the midsole to the mesh upper, creates a secure, close hold.
 I’m used to wearing stiff approach shoes for hiking, but I was happily surprised by the XA Pro 3D’s cushioning and flexibility on the trail.
 My primary comfort-related complaint is that while the shoe fit well right out of the box, the placement of the lacing across the toe box proved to be problematic and put undue pressure on my big toe.
 Not everyone will experience the same issue (it depends on foot shape), but this area was notably uncomfortable for me (more in “Salomon’s Quicklaces” below).